Welcome to BioMedical Transporters 2019

 In an effort to promote exceptional science by young investigators, we will select—based on poster abstract submissions—young investigators for short presentations.
 In general, there is one slot reserved in each session.
 We look forward to reviewing your abstract!
 In addition, there will be poster awards based on the posters displayed.
 A dedicated committee will review the quality of the posters in terms of scientific merit, innovation and performance during poster presentation.
 Three awards will be issued for the best presentations.
 Young investigators (including members of NCCR TransCure) will greatly benefit from these activities, as this will enhance scientific networking, allowing them to interact with the opinion leaders in their fields.

-The conference also includes two excursions to maximize scientific interactions among participants from academia and industry in a casual and relaxed ambience.
+The conference also includes two social events to maximize scientific interactions among participants from academia and industry in a casual and relaxed ambience.

 We believe that we have assembled an appealing, broadly focused scientific program in the field of membrane transporter research.
 The diversity of participants and speakers will serve to enhance networking between scientists from different countries and disciplines.
 The conference will be beneficial to scientists from both academia and industry and will provide a great opportunity for them to discuss academia-industry collaborations.